spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 ```bash
 Kubectl logs ocean-controller-ocean-kubernetes-controller –n spot-system
 ```
 3. If you still encounter issues, contact Support via [online chat or email](https://spot.io/support/).

+###  Step 6: Helm Install Fails with Parse Error

+Helm install fails with parse error at `(ocean-kubernetes-controller/templates/_helpers.tpl:320): unclosed acti` To resolve this issue: Make sure your `helm` version is **3.12.0** or above.
+If not, update helm and try again.